tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 -   Enhancement to Task APIs to return the root directory of the task on the compute node.

-    -   Two new properties ‘taskRootDirectory’ and ‘taskRootDirectoryUrl’ are added to Task resource which can be obtained as part of Get information about a task, List Tasks APIs
+    -   Two new properties ‘taskRootDirectory’ and ‘taskRootDirectoryUrl’ are added to Task resource that can be obtained as part of Get information about a task, List Tasks APIs

     -   A new property ‘taskRootDirectory’ is added to ‘jobPreparationTaskExecutionInfo’ and ‘jobReleaseTaskExecutionInfo’ which can be obtained via List the status of the job preparation and job release tasks for a job API.